ucldc/ucldc-docs/docs/dams/organization.md

 Here are a few ways that you might use project folders, beyond defining collections:

   - To define a workspace for a group of users on your staff that need limited access to a subset of objects.
-  - To organize objects by specific digitization projects, or method of digitization.
+  - To organize objects by specific digitization projects or method of digitization.
-  - To organize objects by completeness of metadata, to make it easier to identify and return to projects-in-process.
+  - To organize objects by completeness of metadata, making it easier to identify and return to projects-in-process.
   - To organize subsets of a collection for a specific project or staff member to work on.

 In short, project folders are flexible in order to accomodate your workflows for creating and managing files and metadata.